babel/website/website/blog/2018-07-19-whats-happening-with-the-pipeline-proposal.md

 ## Get Involved

 If you're interested in getting involved in the pipeline proposal, all the conversations are public and you  find them in the [pipeline operator repository](https://github.com/tc39/proposal-pipeline-operator/).
-You can also check out the [presentation from the last TC39 meeting](https://docs.google.com/presentation/d/1eFFRK1wLIazIuK0F6fY974OIDvvWXS890XAMB59PUBA/edit#slide=id.p).Lastly, you can find [James DiGioia](https://twitter.com/jamesdigioia), [J. S. Choi](https://twitter.com/__jschoi), or [Daniel Ehrenberg](https://twitter.com/littledan) on Twitter.
+You can also check out the [presentation from the last TC39 meeting](https://docs.google.com/presentation/d/1eFFRK1wLIazIuK0F6fY974OIDvvWXS890XAMB59PUBA/edit#slide=id.p).
+Lastly, you can find [James DiGioia](https://twitter.com/jamesdigioia), [J. S. Choi](https://twitter.com/__jschoi), or [Daniel Ehrenberg](https://twitter.com/littledan) on Twitter.

 But most importantly, once the work is complete, try out the pipeline operator in your own projects!
 We're also working on adding options to the [repl](https://babeljs.io/repl/), so you'll be able to try out the code there as well.
 We need feedback and real code in order for this to be useful, so we'd love to hear from you.
 Tweet us at [@babeljs](https://twitter.com/babeljs) to let us know.